AesaraB/mypaint-website/pages/user-guides/v1.2.0/ui/main-toolbar.md

 +++
 title = "Main Toolbar"
-summary = "MyPaint v2.0.0's main toolbar"
-hideSummary = true
+summary = "The main toolbar contains painting tools and other commands" hideSummary = true
 +++